stephen1204paul/marketing-analytics-chat/README.md

 Can you show me my marketing analytics dashboard summary?
 ```

+## 🔐 Access Control

+### Role-Based Permissions

+By default, only **Administrators** can access the plugin.
+You can grant access to other WordPress roles through the Access Control settings.

+**Navigate to**: Marketing Analytics → Settings → Access Control

+### Configuring Access

+1. Go to **Marketing Analytics → Settings**
+2. Click the **Access Control** tab
+3. Select which WordPress roles can access the plugin:
+   - Administrator (Recommended - Full access)
+   - Editor
+   - Author
+   - Contributor
+   - Subscriber
+4. Click **Save Access Control Settings**

+### How It Works

+The plugin uses WordPress custom capabilities for flexible permission management:

+- **Custom Capability**: `access_marketing_analytics` is assigned to selected roles
+- **All-or-Nothing Access**: Selected roles get access to all plugin features
+- **Menu Visibility**: Plugin menu only appears for users with access
+- **API Security**: All AJAX requests and MCP abilities check permissions

+### Important Notes

+- **Default Behavior**: If no roles are selected, only Administrators have access
+- **Backward Compatible**: Existing installations default to Administrator-only
+- **Security Layers**: Permission checks work alongside WordPress nonces for defense-in-depth
+- **Works with Role Plugins**: Compatible with third-party role management plugins

+### Example Use Cases

+**Agency Teams**: Grant Editors access so content teams can view analytics without full admin rights

+**Client Access**: Give specific users Contributor role and enable it to let clients view their own analytics

+**Multi-Site Networks**: Different sites can have different access configurations

+### Technical Details

+The access control system:
+- Uses WordPress's native capability system (`user_can()`)
+- Syncs capabilities when roles are updated
+- Removes capabilities on plugin deactivation for clean uninstall
+- Centralized permission checks via `Permission_Manager` class

 ## 📚 Documentation

 - **[n8n Quick Start](docs/N8N_QUICK_START.md)** - Connect to n8n in 5 minutes